Car Insurance for Uber & Lyft Drivers: Closing the Rideshare Coverage Gap

 Pincher's Pro Tip

 Shop around for rideshare endorsements — pricing varies significantly between insurers.
-USAA offers endorsements as low as $6/month for eligible military members, while Mercury offers coverage for roughly $0.90 per day.
+Allstate's Ride for Hire endorsement can be as low as $5–$10/month, while Mercury offers coverage for roughly $0.90 per day.
 State Farm is a top pick for availability in all 50 states at competitive rates.

 Top Insurance Companies Offering Rideshare Coverage